 - Astonishingly Appropriate Interruption: "I just thought I should say oh shit, look out behind you!"

 - Audible Sharpness: Plenty of examples: the twins' straight razors, Morpheus's katana, the ENTIRE fight between Neo and the Merovingian's goons.

 - Badass Biker: Trinity when she steals a motorcycle during the highway chase scene to escape through the opposite lane.

 - Beard of Evil:

-- At the end of Reloaded, Neo and his evil counterpart are lying unconscious.
+- At the end, Neo and his evil counterpart are lying unconscious.
 How do we know that Bane is evil?
 Well aside from the fact that we saw him get possessed by The Big Bad and the rumours that he sabotaged his teammates, the most compelling piece of evidence of his evil is probably the facial hair.
 Or the "duh duh DUUUHH?!" music that plays when the camera pans over to him.

 - The Architect sports a natty full beard.

 - Big Damn Heroes: Neo coming to save Morpheus and the Keymaker at the end of the freeway sequence, ie: the longest action sequence in the whole trilogy.